-As used in this report, the term Partnership may refer, depending on the context, to Valero L.P., Valero Logistics, or both of them taken as a whole.
+As used in this report, the term Partnership may refer, depending on the context, to Valero L.P., Valero Logistics, or both taken as a whole.
 Riverwalk Logistics, L.P., a wholly owned subsidiary of Valero Energy, is the 2% general partner of Valero L.P.
-Valero Energy, through various affiliates, is also a limited partner in Valero L.P., resulting in a combined ownership of 48.2% as of June 30, 2003 (see Note 8 and 9).
-The remaining 51.8% limited partnership interest is held by public unitholders.
+Valero Energy, through various affiliates, is also a limited partner in Valero L.P., resulting in a combined ownership of 45.7% as of September 30, 2003 (see Note 8).
+The remaining 54.3% limited partnership interest is held by public unitholders.

 Valero Energy is an independent refining and marketing company.
-Its operations consist of 14 refineries with a total throughput capacity of 2.1 million barrels per day and an extensive network of company-operated and dealer-operated convenience stores.
-Valero Energy's refining operations rely on various logistics assets (pipelines, terminals, marine dock facilities, bulk storage facilities, refinery delivery racks and rail car loading equipment) that support its refining and retail operations, including the logistics assets owned and operated by the Partnership.
+Its operations consist of 14 refineries with a combined crude oil and other feedstock throughput capacity of approximately 2.1 million barrels per day and an extensive network of company-operated and dealer-operated convenience stores.
+Valero Energy's refining operations rely on various logistics assets (pipelines, terminals, marine dock facilities, bulk storage facilities, refining and retail operations, including the logistics assets owned and operated by the Partnership.
 Valero Energy markets the refined products produced at the McKee, Three Rivers, Ardmore, Corpus Christi East, Corpus Christi West, Texas City and Benicia refineries primarily in Texas, Oklahoma, Colorado, New Mexico, Arizona, California and several other mid-continent states through a network of company-operated and dealer-operated convenience stores, as well as through other wholesale and spot market sales and exchange agreements.